-There's no way to "fix" every fear or feeling.
+There is no way to "fix" every fear or feeling.
 But now that you know the emotions and behaviors to look for, you can help your children cope with the stress and emotions that a cancer diagnosis brings.
-Here's how:
+Here is how:

 - a.
 Be open about cancer.
 Give healthy siblings age-specific, honest information.
-Explain that cancer can't spread to other people and that doctors are doing all they can to help their brother or sister get better.
-Encourage questions and provide frequent updates, which can help siblings feel less anxious when they have to answer questions from teachers and friends. - b.
-Reassure them that they're equally loved.
-Remind them that if they were sick, you'd be just as focused on helping them get better.
+Explain that cancer cannot spread to other people and that doctors are doing all they can to help their brother or sister get better.
+Encourage questions and provide frequent updates, which can help siblings feel less anxious when answering questions from teachers and friends. - b.
+Reassure them that they are loved equally.
+Remind them that if they were sick, you would be just as focused on helping them get better.
 Explain that your child's cancer is nobody's fault.
-Let them know how happy you are that they're healthy. - c.
+Let them know how happy you are that they are healthy. - c.
 Acknowledge feelings and worries.
 Reassure them that their feelings-whatever they may be-are normal and okay.
 Help them express themselves through writing in a journal, artwork, or play.
 Tell them that you also feel sad, scared, and even angry, and explain how you cope. - d.
 Spend time with them.
-When possible, at least 1 parent should spend some time with the healthy children every day.
-"Family time" isn't about a big event or outing.
+When possible, at least 1 parent should spend some time with healthy children every day.
+"Family time" is not about a big event or outing.
 It can be simply preparing a meal or watching a favorite show together.
-If you can't be there physically, talk on the phone or have a video call.
+If you cannot be there physically, talk on the phone or have a video call.
 Ask about their day and activities that are important to them.
-Tell them how much you miss them when you can't be there. - e.
+Tell them how much you miss them when you cannot be there. - e.
 Let them make decisions.
 Try to let siblings make choices about things that affect them. - f.
 Encourage them to do things they enjoy.
-Tell them it's still okay for them to have fun.
+Tell them it is still okay for them to have fun.